Position Status: Temporary, Full-time, Non-Exempt

 - Prepare APR (Annual Philanthropic Review) documents for annual meetings between donor services officers and donors.

 - Prepare documents, PowerPoint presentations and other necessary materials as requested for meetings with donors and other key stakeholders.
+Facilitate communications with stakeholders (nonprofit organizations, governmental agencies, community groups) as assigned.

 - Assist with planning and logistics for meetings and events with internal staff, donors, and the public.
+Speaking roles as assigned.

 - Format documents, presentations and other copy as requested.